Solar Thermal FAQs:

 No, the best analogy is the computer industry.
 Did you wait for your cell phone, computer or MP3 player to fully evolve?
 Probably not even if you are not typically an "early adopter".
 Yes these technologies all have a lower price point than solar BUT solar will not become obsolete with time.
 Electricity is electricity no matter how it is generated.
 There will likely be more efficient technology in 5, 10 or 15 years, however those are YEARS you will continue to purchase energy from the utility.
 Plus, with time sensitive incentives, there has never been a better time to buy!

 What are the benefits of getting a solar system now?

 - Incentives have never been better!
-Federal tax incentives provide a 30% credit for both residential and commercial applications and there are possible 30% state rebates and grants to help pay for solar.
+Federal tax incentives provide a 30% credit for both residential and commercial applications and photovoltaic systems qualify for Renewable Energy Credits to help pay for solar.

 - After heating, hot water is the second biggest natural gas expense and you use it every day, all year long.

 - Solar systems add value to your property but are exempt from property taxes.